 Insurance questions are difficult to resolve because they involve three parties, including the:

-Your question touches on three possible sources of the main issue here:
+Your question touches on three possible problems:

 Here, it appears the medical provider filed the claims incorrectly.
-This is frustrating for patients because medical providers almost always require a patient / insured party to sign a waiver stating the patient will pay the bill if the insurance provider denies the claim.
+This is frustrating for patients because medical providers almost always require a patient or insured party to sign a waiver stating the patient will pay the bill if the insurance provider denies the claim.
 That seems an unfair and one-sided contract.

 Your expectation was the medical provider would, once it agreed to handle the insurance forms, take reasonable care in processing your insurance claim.
-But they failed, and now demand you pay for their incompetence.
+But it failed, and now demand you pay for its incompetence.
 You mentioned resubmitting the claim to the insurance company.
 The insurance company rejected the claim based on a failure to meet a deadline.

 See the Bills.com article Health Insurance Claims to learn more about how health insurance companies process claims.

-You have no legal right to require the consumer credit reporting agencies or the medical providers to removed the delinquent accounts from your credit reports.
+You have no legal right to require the consumer credit reporting agencies or the medical providers to remove the delinquent accounts from your credit reports.
 The medical provider will claim you have liability for the debts.
 Regardless of any issues you may have had with your insurance, the waiver you probably signed gives the medical provider an argument you owe the debt, even if the provider submitted the insurance claim in an incompetent manner.
 The medical provider may claim you were responsible for notifying the provider of the new insurance information, or you should have paid the bill and filed the insurance claims yourself.

 No law requires a medical provider to file an insurance claim on a patient’s behalf.
 Providers do so as a courtesy to patients, and to help ensure the provider is paid in a timely manner.
-However, if the insurance carrier denies a claim through no fault of the medical provider, the patient or insured party has liability for the debt.
+Review the following table to learn how to handle common medical claim problems.

 For more information about credit, credit reports, and credit scoring, visit the Bills.com credit resources page.